alishafique3/ML_and_DL_Made_Easy/Deep_Learning/QLoRA/README.md

 ```
 ## Baseline Model T5-3b
 Pytorch summarization task example is used as base code which is available at [Link](https://huggingface.co/docs/transformers/en/tasks/summarization), accessed on march 28, 2024.
-The tutorial has used a encoder-decoder model (google-t5/t5-3b from huggingface) that is trained on the popular billsum dataset.
+Encoder decoder based model is used in this tutorial (google-t5/t5-3b from huggingface) which is trained on the popular billsum dataset.
 Bitsandbytes and the PEFT libraries are used to implement QLoRA adapter in T5-3b model duing the training phase.

 ## Fine-tuning with QLoRA (Quantized Low-Rank Adaptation)
 To achieve our goal, namely to fine-tune a model on a single GPU, we will need to quantize it.
 This means taking its weights, which are in a float32 format, and reducing them to a smaller format, here 4 bits.
 Then, for training, we will use QLORA, which is a quantized version of LoRA (see here).
 With QLoRA, we freeze the quantize weights of the base model and perform backpropagation only on the weights of a lower-rank matrix that overlays the base model.
 ![lora](https://github.com/alishafique3/ML_and_DL_Made_Easy/assets/17300597/4d490c99-86ca-4c09-86ce-bdf10a49ebc5)